lucywyman/recipes/salads/_posts/2017-04-29-mexican-salad.md

 be perfectly honest I don't like dressing on my salads, especially if they are hanging out in the fridge for a few days.
 Sorry not sorry.

-1. Prepare the vegetablespoons and chicken
+1. Chop the veggies and cook the chicken
-2. Toss all ingredients together.
-Enjoy!
+2. Whisk the salt, pepper, and spice into the olive oil
+3. Toss everything in the dressing